rmartinho/flamingdangerzone/_posts/cxx11/2013-03-11-overload-ranking.markdown

 ... or not, since it only allows to disambiguate two overloads.
 It also can't be used in a binary fashion, as overload resolution will look at each argument in isolation to determine ambiguity.
-It is, however, a good starting point - we can impose a total order over an unordered overload set with this.
+It is, however, a good starting point &emdash;
+we can impose a total order over an unordered overload set with this.
 Let's see how we can increase the number of overloads.

-There's one type of parameter that, by definition, will be selected as the very last choice for implicit conversions - the ellipsis (C-style variadic functions).
+There's one type of parameter that, by definition, will be selected as the very last choice for implicit conversions &emdash; the ellipsis (C-style variadic functions).
 With this, we can now order a total of **three** overloads, enough for our original problem: